gunnarfandrich/Sentinel/docs/MachineLearningOverview.md

 > **NOTE**
 > The writers of this textbook have in NO WAY endorsed or even acknowledged this github repository.
 This textbook is provided as a reference ONLY.

+## Local Model Execution on Jetson Orin Nano

+The maintainers of roboflow were kind enough to provide a good write-up of the process to run roboflow-inference on the Jetson Orin Nano can be found [here](https://blog.roboflow.com/license-plate-detection-jetson/).